 Dairy Cattle Breeding Project

 This project is based on 350 acres of land in ChaCha, Ethiopia, a site selected for its good grazing and water supply.
 Our goal is in cross breeding Ethiopian indigenous cattle with the Jersey breed to achieve increased milk production from cows that can be sustained on Ethiopian farms.
 Ultimately, adequate milk production will help improve children’s health and provide a means of enhanced income for area families.
 At present the local breeds will only produce one to two quarts of milk per day.
 This is not enough for the typical Ethiopian family of eight.
 As a result the majority of children in Ethiopia today do not consume milk.
 It is hoped that our new cross-bred cows will be able to produce upwards of 12 quarts of milk per day.
 The vision is to impact the people economically and nutritionally.
-We are encouraged to report that the first cross-bred heifer calf was born in August 2009.
-To date, there are now 44 first cross-bred heifer calves!
+We are encouraged to report that the first cross-bred heifer was born in August 2009 and to date, there are now 50+ cross-bred calves!

 Providing a means for ongoing food sources is the key to eradicating future famine.
 Initiating family food security measures will provide sustenance and also a means for income.
 The program’s focus began as a result of the 2003 famine.
 Project Mercy worked very hard during this time to deliver monthly dry rations dispersed to 200,000 heads of families at sites within a 180 mile-circumference from Yetebon.
 Project Mercy also cared for hundreds of the most severe cases of malnutrition in its emergency feeding centers.75,000 children were involved in our Supplemental Care Program (fed five times per day) and an additional 1,300 children and elderly cared for in our Therapeutic Feeding Program (fed intravenously due to the severity of malnutrition).
 In spite of the horrendous effects of that famine, most of the children and elderly were saved.